iama3191/The_Hangman/README.md

 ### Scope

-* What a user may expect
+* What a user may want:

     - Clear instructions to play the game

-    - Clear information on how many attempts he has, what letters he has used, warning messages when something went wrong, updated hangman stage.
+    - Clear messages on how many attempts he has, what letters he has used, warning messages when something went wrong, updated hangman stage.

-* What a user may want

     - The possibility to restart the game at any time of the game.

-    - The possibility to ask for help at any time of the game.
+    - The possibility to check the rules at any time of the game.

     - The possibility to exit the game at any time of the game.

+    - The possibility to resume the game if he doesn't want to exit or restart the game.

     - That the words in the game belong to a specific category.

+    - After each round, he can decide to play a new round or simply exit the game.

 * As a developer what I expect

-    - The user finds an entertaining game and easy to play.
+    - The user finds an entertaining and easy game to play.

     - Well-commented code for easy maintenance.